ggatward/stormcheck/README.md

 - sox

 ## Installing
-The stormcheck script and the stormcheck_locations.* configuration files need to be placed in the $SCRIPTS directory on the IRLP node (i.e. /home/irlp/custom/script).
-The stormcheck audio files need to be placed in the custom audio subdirectory: $AUDIO/custom/stormcheck
+The stormcheck script and the stormcheck_locations.* configuration files need to be placed in the **$CUSTOM/scripts** directory on the IRLP node (i.e. /home/irlp/custom/scripts/).
+The stormcheck audio files need to be placed in the custom audio subdirectory: **$AUDIO/custom/stormcheck** (i.e /home/irlp/audio/custom/stormcheck/)

-Note that this script also uses audio files from the $AUDIO/custom directory to announce the time elements - if they are not available on your node they can be copied from the 'aussieprompts' directory.
+Note that this script also uses audio files from the **$AUDIO/custom** directory to announce the time elements - if they are not available on your node they can be copied from the 'aussieprompts' directory.

+Details on creating additional audio files if required can be found in [README_Audio.md](README_Audio.md)

 ## Configuration
 Each state has a 'stormcheck_locations' file, which contains all of the Bureau of Meteorology Public Warning (PW) and Metropolitan (ME) regions used in their Severe Thunderstorm warnings.
 Each file contains multiple lines, each with two elements, being the warning area code, and the plain text name used for that area. the 'PW' warning areas cover larger geographic regions, whilst the 'ME' warning areas are used for more detailed warnings in major metro areas.